See below for answers to Frequently Asked Questions from employees on the Institute response to COVID-19.

 The CARES Act extended the list of Health Care FSA qualified expenses to include additional over-the-counter medications and products.

-On April 3, 2020, MIT Benefits communicated the extension of the 2019 reimbursement window for Health Care and Dependent Care FSA claims from April 30, 2020 to May 31, 2020.
-Due to new regulations, that reimbursement window has now been extended to 60 days after the end of the President’s declaration of a national pandemic or another time period as designated by the IRS.
+The reimbursement window for 2019 Health Care and Dependent Care FSA claims has been extended to 60 days after the end of the President’s declaration of a national pandemic or another time period as designated by the IRS.
 As of now, no end date for the national pandemic has been declared.